KathyReid/datta-vic-2017/transcript.md

 SLIDE: Wacom graphics tablet

+And we saw advancing in entertainment and gaming technology as well

+SLIDE: Nintendo WiiMote

 And then we had touch screen devices themselves, such as phones and tablets

 SLIDE: ASUS Transformer Trio